-Alongside her theatre career, Michaela is best-known for creating and starring in the E4 series Chewing Gum as well as the excellent BBC comedy-drama I May Destroy You which is regarded as one of the best BBC dramas in recent years.
+Alongside her theatre career, Michaela is best-known for creating and starring in the E4 series Chewing Gum as well as the BAFTA-winning BBC comedy-drama I May Destroy You, which is regarded as one of the best BBC dramas in recent years.
 She also starred in Hugo Blick's drama Black Earth Rising and in two episodes of Black Mirror.

-If the BBC do decide to keep the Doctor female going forward, Michaela Coel might be the next actor to grab hold of the TARDIS keys!
+If the BBC does decide to keep the Doctor female going forward, Michaela Coel is a strong candidate to be the next keeper of the TARDIS keys.

-One potential stumbling block would be Michael Sheen has technically already appeared in modern Doctor Who already.
-He was the voice behind the evil entity named House, a being that fed on TARDIS energy.
+One potential issue here is that Michael Sheen has technically already appeared in modern Doctor Who.
+He was the voice behind the evil entity named House, a being that fed on TARDIS energy who appeared in Series 6 of the revived series.
+Appearing in the show didn't seem to be a problem for Peter Capaldi though, so its likely even less of an issue for Michael as he only voiced a creature.

 Kate always fought to get justice for those in need and it's not hard to see how Vicky could translate her experience as DI Fleming over to playing the Doctor!
 With the Master now back in the show, she could easily transfer her experience chasing bent coppers over to chasing bent Time Lords!